Search

 Grounded-SAM Paper and Summary of Benchmarking Results

-The open-source Grounded-SAM model is accompanied by a paper describing its integration of Grounding DINO and SAM.
+The open-source Grounded-SAM model paper describes its integration of Grounding DINO and SAM.
 Referred to as Grounded-SAM, it can detect and segment images without prior training on specific object classes.

 Here’s a summarized benchmarking table extracted from the paper: